Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 So for the purpose of this article, I defined “budget” between $50-$200.
 You get a decent range of DACs within this bracket.
 At the low-end, you get nice portable DACs that will clean up the signal nicely.
 At the high-end of this range, you get competent offerings that will give a $5,000 STAX a run for its money.

-Besides the price, I also looked at:
+Besides the price, I also looked at the following when choosing the best budget DAC:

 - Sound quality: The number one selection criteria for any audiophile equipment remains sound quality – obviously.